Scale lives in the data model

 -> enqueue search indexing

-The request path can commit the canonical row and enqueue durable work.
-Workers can update read models in batches.
+The request path commits the canonical row and enqueues durable work, then returns.
+Workers update the read models in batches, on their own time.

 Indexes are data models too

-Use the query to choose the index order.
+So let the query choose the index order.

 For this query: